sammyalsadek/dotfiles/README.md

 git checkout -f master
 ```

-In order to track a new dot file and override the .gitignore congiguration run the following command
+In order to track a new dot file and override the .gitignore configuration, run the following command:
 ```
 git add -f <filename>
 ```